invadelabs/drewwiki/Main_Page.md

 layout: default
 ---

-A collection of randomness I've encountered and configured for my Linux desktops, laptops, and servers (CentOS, Fedora, and Ubuntu).
+A collection of randomness I've encountered and configured in Linux (CentOS, Fedora, and Ubuntu) and HP-UX.

 Contact info: drew AT readytoinvade DOT com